sarbbottam/auto-formatter/README.md

  * and formatted value will be trimmed to `length of the format`
- * if limitToMaxLength is passed as true, recurringPattern will not have any effect */ targetNodeFormatter = new AutoFormatter(targetNode, [limitToMaxLength, recurringPattern])
+ * if limitToMaxLength is passed as true, recurringPattern will not have any effect */ targetNodeFormatter = new AutoFormatter({
+  targetNode: targetNode, // DOM Node
+  limitToMaxLength: limitToMaxLength, // optional - true | false
+  recurringPattern: recurringPattern, // optional - true | false
+  direction: direction // optional - 'ltr' || 'rtl'
+})

 /*
  * enable formatting on the targetNode